This is a simple but very tasty recipe. It’s heavy, so eat it in moderation. It goes great with a rice pilaf and greens.

 Mix all of ingredients except the tofu and BBQ sauce.
 Squeeze the water out of the tofu, either by hand or by pressing it in a bowl.

-Chop the tofu into small cubes, maybe 1 inch square and then cover it with the sauce.
-Let this sit for an hour or two.
+Chop the tofu into small cubes, about 1 inch square and then cover it with the sauce.
+Cover and let sit for at least one hour in the refrigerator.

 Preheat the oven to 350 degrees.
-Lightly oil a large baking pan or casserole dish.
-Put the tofu (and all the sauce) into the dish, spreading it as evenly as possible.
+Put the tofu (and all the sauce) into a large baking or casserole dish, spreading it as evenly as possible.

 Bake this for 20 minutes, take it out of the oven and flip it over, then bake for another 20 minutes.